- Entries for the 2020 Calibre Essay Prize will be accepted until midnight, 15 January 2020.

 The Judging Process

-35. The judges are J.M.
-Coetzee, Anna Funder, and Peter Rose (ABR Editor and CEO).
+- The judges are J.M.
+Coetzee, Lisa Gorton, and Peter Rose (ABR Editor and CEO).

 To be eligible, entrants must tick the declaration box on the online entry page.

-I hereby declare that the essay entered in the Calibre Essay Prize is my own work, has not been previously published or awarded, is not currently on offer to another publication or prize, and will not be so offered until after the announcement of the Prize on 1 April 2019.
+I hereby declare that the essay entered in the Calibre Essay Prize is my own work, and has not been previously published, broadcasted, or awarded.
 I have read all the terms and conditions and agree to abide by them.